- eCommerce Stats between 2020-2021

 Instead, you must take a strategic approach to your headlines.
 According to Hubspot’s report on data-driven strategies for creative headlines, bracketed clarifications result in a 38% increase in CTR.

-If you’re operating PPC campaigns, your creatives should be straightforward, precise, and describe the offered value accurately.
+If you’re operating PPC campaigns, your creatives should be straightforward and precise and describe the offered value accurately.
 Keep in mind that you’re paying for clicks, not conversions.
 That means poorly-tailored campaigns or ambiguous value propositions will compel customers to click on the creative and then abandon the purchase.

 Preference Towards Sustainability and Ethical Businesses